haondt/talos/README.md

 ### Dead Lettering

+When Talos determines an image can be updated, it places the update in a queue.
+A seperate process watches the queue and determines what can be pushed based on the throttling and cooldown settings.
+If a push fails, it is placed in a dead letter queue.
+On the next run, if the main process notices its update was not pushed through, it will requeue it and the second process will retry it when possible.

+This whole process is automatic, you don't have to manage anything here.
+It's just useful if you want to examine the dead letter queue or replay dead letters ahead of schedule.
-Talos will never downgrade an image, even when replaying an old dead letter.
+Both queues are idempotent and Talos will never push an image downgrade, even when replaying an old dead letter.

 <div align="center">
     <img src="docs/images/deadletters.png">